Jeff Richmond

 Jeffrey Wayne Richmond (born January 7, 1961) is an American composer, comedian, producer, and director.
 He composed the music for, and directed multiple episodes of 30 Rock, a sitcom created by and starring his wife, Tina Fey.
 He also executive produced and composed the music for Unbreakable Kimmy Schmidt, another sitcom created by Fey.
-Richmond has won three Emmy awards for his production of the first three seasons of 30 Rock.
-He has also been nominated for an Emmy for his composition of 30 Rocks theme song.
-He was nominated for the Tony Award for Best Original Score in 2018 for Mean Girls.

-Early life
+Early life and education

-Richmond grew up in Portage County, Ohio, and graduated in 1979 from James A. Garfield High School in Garrettsville, where he won the John Philip Sousa award and where his mother still lives.
+Jeffrey Wayne Richmond grew up in Portage County, Ohio, and graduated in 1979 from James A. Garfield High School in Garrettsville, where he won the John Philip Sousa award and where his mother still lives.
 He also played a key part in the creation of the Garrettsville Community Players, directing, choreographing, and lending his creative and artistic vision to many of its shows in its beginning.

-He attended Kent State University in Kent, Ohio in the early 1980s where he co-authored a number of musicals and wrote a musical score to William Shakespeare's Othello.
+He attended Kent State University in Kent, Ohio in the early 1980s, where he co-authored a number of musicals including his acclaimed Lobo-A-Go-Go, and wrote a musical score to William Shakespeare's Othello.